missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 your DNS provider.
 You then need to add a sub-domain in the web interface, and then finally set up an email account for the SMTP.

+If SMTP can be made to work here, then it's worth noting it's port 25 only, and so is not encrypted.
+That's not terrible, since it's on the same box as the web server, and does not have to travel over the public internet.
+(Oddly the host's user interface suggests that TLS and SSL are available, but those ports were not even open for me -- perhaps that is paid accounts only).

 ---

 ## Not presently working